marcpaterno/spack_retreat/Spack-1.0/high-impact-changes-1.0.md

 ## Include Source Provenance in `spec.json` and Package Hashes

-* [specs: include source provenance in spec.json and package hash
+* Open PR [specs: include source provenance in spec.json and package hash
   #32312](https://github.com/spack/spack/pull/32312)

 * This could be straightforward and non-disruptive.